hshirinabadi/StockDashboard/README.md

 - **Model**: Domain and API models that mirror Finnhub data and app domain concepts.
 - **ViewState**: Typed structs that represent a snapshot of all UI state for a screen and are mutated only inside the ViewModel.
 - **View**: Self-contained UI components that render purely from the current view state and bind to its publishers.
-- **ViewModel**: Single source of truth that owns view state, performs business logic and async work, and exposes state as publishers.
+- **ViewModel**: Single source of truth that owns view state, performs business logic, and exposes state as publishers.
 - **Controller**: Ultra-thin wiring layer responsible only for navigation and wiring views to view models.

 ### Reactive State Management

 - **Unidirectional data flow**: User interactions flow into the ViewModel; the ViewModel publishes updated state; Views render based on that state.
 - **Published state objects**: Observable state properties expose view state streams that Views can subscribe to.
-- **Combine-based bindings**: Views subscribe to ViewModel publishers; the View layer does not know about concrete ViewModel types.
+- **Combine-based bindings**: Views subscribe to ViewModel publisher.
 - **Async/await networking**: All network calls use Swift async/await with structured concurrency.
 - **Task lifecycle management**: Search requests and polling tasks are cancellable and tied to the screen lifecycle.
 - **Centralized view state**: Each screen has a single state object that drives all UI rendering and view sections.